Tyrick Mitchell: 2022–23 season

 On 6 May 2023, Mitchell made his 100th Appearance for Crystal Palace in all competitions, featuring in a 1–0 away loss to Tottenham Hotspur.
 At the end of the 2022–23 season, he received the PFA Community Champion Award for his support for the Palace for Life Foundation, most notably for his work with their flagship employability and training programme GAME ON.

 2023–24 season

 On 4 November 2023, Mitchell scored a stoppage-time goal in a 2–0 win over Burnley, his second goal for Crystal Palace.

 2024–25 season

-Mitchell remained ever-present in the Crystal Palace side throughout the 2024-25 season.
+Mitchell missed just three games for the Crystal Palace side throughout the 2024–25 season.

 On 17 May 2025, Mitchell played every minute as Crystal Palace beat Manchester City 1–0 in the 2025 FA Cup final for Crystal Palace's first major trophy.
 During the match, City were awarded a penalty when Mitchell fouled Bernardo Silva in the box; however, the resulting penalty by Omar Marmoush was saved by Palace goalkeeper Dean Henderson.